 Girls may play NHYCL Open league cricket for one club and NHYCL girls' league cricket for a different club.
-Other than this exception, players will only be allowed to play junior age group (ie U18 or below) cricket for one club during any season unless specific approval is given by the NHCDA Committee, and such approval will only be considered if the club that the player is leaving gives their agreement in writing to the move.
-For the avoidance of doubt, players can play adult cricket for a different club to the club for which they play junior age group cricket.
+Other than this exception, players will only be allowed to play junior age group (ie U18 or below) cricket for one club during any season unless specific approval is given by the NHCDA Committee.
+Such approval will be considered if the club that the player is leaving gives their agreement in writing to the move.
+For the avoidance of doubt, NHYCL players can play adult cricket for their own club or for a different club to the club for which they play junior age group cricket.